guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 ```

-If you try to update rich text field or text field, now appears a tinymce input.
-Or in form, if you try to create a new DemoType, you can will see richtext.
+If you try to update rich text field or text field, now it appears a tinymce input.
+In the form, if you try to create a new DemoType, you will see a richtext.
-Ok, it's great!
-But is not finished because after updated field, we see html and not parsed html.
+But it is not finished because after updating the field, we see html and not parsed html.
 To change this we will override `RenderFieldComponent`

 ### Render field component